fahimfaisaladitto/year-predictor/README.md

 • Dynamically setting the placeholder text.

 # Project Structure
-• The project is organized into three separate files for better maintainability:
+<h4 align="left"> The project is organized into three separate files for better maintainability: </h4>

 • index.html: This file contains the core structure and content of the web application.
 It links to the external CSS and JavaScript files.